Best Hotels in Dakar 2025

 Booking Tips

-- CFA vs. EUR: Many Dakar hotels price in EUR or USD on third-party sites.
+- CFA vs EUR: Many Dakar hotels price in EUR or USD on third-party sites.
 Paying in CFA at the desk is sometimes cheaper — ask.

 - High season: November–February and late April (Dak'Art Biennale years).
 Book six weeks ahead for boutiques.

 - Low season: June–September (hot and humid).
 Rates drop 25–40%.
-Almadies boutiques are most likely to close or reduce services.
+Almadies boutiques are the most likely to close or reduce services.

-- Almadies for food: The best restaurant cluster in Dakar (Lagon 1, La Cabane du Pêcheur, and others) is in Almadies.
+- Almadies for food: The best restaurant cluster in Dakar (Lagon 1, La Cabane du Pêcheur and others) is in Almadies.
 Staying here saves taxi fares if you plan to eat out every night.